 “We have to do the right thing and set an example and hopefully others will follow.
 By making it a little better, hopefully we will leave a legacy,” he says.

-In store, that translates to doors on chiller cabinets and smart controllers for heating and lighting plus reverse vending and Pyaterchoka is reported to be making significant progress.
+In store, that translates to doors on chiller cabinets and smart controllers for heating and lighting plus reverse vending and Pyaterochka is reported to be making significant progress.

 Improving staff welfare is another target.
-Goncharov reports the company has cut staff turnover by 20% – it was as high as 80% last year – by fair compensation and training.
+Goncharov reports the company has cut staff turnover by 20 percentage points year-on-year in nine months of 2019 by fair compensation and training.

 “We can’t make customers happy if our employees are not happy.
 We can implement cost cutting initiatives such as cutting down on shrinkage and logistics but not with regard to fair salaries or treatment of our employees,” he says.